 - Low blood oxygen (hypoxemia).
 Atelectasis hampers your lungs' ability to get oxygen to the alveoli.

 - Pneumonia.
 You're at greater risk of developing pneumonia until the atelectasis has been cleared.
-The mucus in a collapsed lung is a breeding ground for bacterial infections.
+Mucus in a collapsed lung may lead to infection.

 - Respiratory failure.
 A small area of atelectasis, especially in an adult, usually is treatable.
-But a large area, particularly in an infant or in someone with lung disease, can be life-threatening.
+But loss of a lobe or a whole lung, particularly in an infant or in someone with lung disease, can be life-threatening.

 Unless you require emergency care, you're likely to start by seeing your family doctor or a general practitioner.
 However, in some cases when you call to set up an appointment, you may be referred immediately to a lung specialist (pulmonologist).